Noel Kelty, President

-Michelle is an Education Consultant with the Connecticut Office of Early Childhood.
-Michelle has coordinated the development and implementation of the CT Early Learning and Development Standards and the accompanying assessment, the CT Documentation and Observation for Teaching System.
-She has also coordinated that pilot and revisions to CT's QRIS and supports Pyramid Model Implementation.
-Michelle has been a member of NAECS-SDE since 2007 and has served as Secretary since 2017.
-Michelle has worked with infant/toddlers and preschoolers in public and private non-profit settings as a teacher and an administrator and has been working as an early childhood specialist in a state agency since 2007.
+Michelle is an Education Consultant with the Connecticut Office of Early Childhood (OEC).
+She has been a member of NAECS-SDE since 2007 and has served as Secretary since 2017.
+In her role at the OEC, Michelle has coordinated the development and implementation of the CT Early Learning and Development Standards and the accompanying assessment, the CT Documentation and Observation for Teaching System.
+She also supports agency coordination with the Connecticut Department of Education around the birth to grade three continuum.
+Prior to her transition to state agency work, Michelle worked with infant/toddlers and preschoolers in public and private non-profit settings, both as a teacher and as an administrator.

 Education: Ph.D: Special Education, Early Intervention

 M.Ed.: Early Childhood Special Education

 Mandy Sorge is the Executive Director of the National Association of Early Childhood Specialists in State Departments of Education (NAECS-SDE).
 In this role, she will work directly with the Executive Committee on developing a refined vision and goals for the association, as well as partnering on strategic planning, communications, fundraising and membership.